 The first is honest verifier zero-knowledge, which corresponds to the ZK property of cPoPs (Definition 3).
-For this lemma we require that ExpandTape is a secure pseudorandom generator (PRG) as defined in, e.g., [15, Definition 3.1], implemented with a random oracle.
-As our implementation uses SHAKE [59] to implement ExpandTape this is a standard assumption.
-For the seed tree construction used to derive the per-party seeds, we (informally) must assume that after revealing N-1 of N seeds, the remaining seed is hidden to a computationally bounded adversary.
-This is shown to hold when the tree is constructed with a random oracle in [21, Section 6.3], and again our implementation uses SHAKE.
+For this lemma we must assume that ExpandTape is a secure pseudorandom generator (PRG) as defined in, e.g., [16, Definition 3.1].
+As our implementation uses SHAKE [58] to implement ExpandTape this is a standard assumption.
+For the seed tree construction used to derive the per-party seeds, we (informally) must assume that after revealing N - 1 of Nseeds, the remaining seed is hidden to a computationally bounded adversary.
+This is shown to hold when the tree is constructed with a random oracle in [22, Section 6.3], and again our implementation uses SHAKE.